mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 Dashboard list:

-- Online Retail Dashboard
+- Online Retail Dashboard Preview
 ![alt text](dashboard/Dashboard.png)

 ## Kanban Board
 -  You can find the project board [here](https://github.com/users/mobess12/projects/3/views/1)
-- You can find multiple screengrabs of the project board in the "kanban" folder within the "assets" folder.
+- You can find multiple screengrabs of the project board [here](C:\Users\moby1\Documents\Capstone-Project\Online_Retail_Analysis_Capstone_Project\assets\kanban)

 **MoSCoW**

 The MoSCoW method was used in this project as a framework for prioritising tasks.
 It helps distinguish between critical and non-essential requirements, ensuring that key objectives are addressed first and project resources are allocated effectively to what matters most for success.

-- Must Have: Non-negotiable items essential for the project's success.
+- **Must Have**: Non-negotiable items essential for the project's success.

-- Should Have:Important features that add significant value but are not essential for immediate delivery.
+- **Should Have**:Important features that add significant value but are not essential for immediate delivery.

-- Could Have: Desirable features that are not necessary but would be nice to have if time and resources allow.
+- **Could Have**: Desirable features that are not necessary but would be nice to have if time and resources allow.

-- Won't Have: Features that are not a priority for the current timeframe.
+- **Won't Have**: Features that are not a priority for the current timeframe.

-You can find this methodology being used in the screengrab "KanBan_4.PNG" which is located in the folder "kanban" under "assets" folder.
+You can find this methodology being used [here](C:\Users\moby1\Documents\Capstone-Project\Online_Retail_Analysis_Capstone_Project\assets\kanban\KanBan_4.png)

 ## Unfixed Bugs
 - I don't have any unfixed bugs in this project to my knowledge.

 ## Development Roadmap

-* What challenges did you face, and what strategies were used to overcome these challenges?
-* What new skills or tools do you plan to learn next based on your project experience?
+- I did not encounter any major issues.
+I had offered out my help to others and luckily for me, student colleagues offered me advice and provided further knowledge if i needed it.
+- Given I have come across issues in the past through this bootcamp, a lot of the issues that may have arised were rectified and newly learnt prior.
+Therefore referring back to experience, notes, LMS content and Google and colleagues in these situations was the solution.
+- I have never done a wireframe design prior to this project, however I asked for advice off a colleague which essentially gave me the knowledge to build a customer wireframe.
+- I have never created a full Tableau dashboard prior to this project, however have been involved in some elements of it and have knowledge of Power BI.
+In this project I chose to use Tableau to challenge myself and gain experience in another dashboarding tool.
+I built the entirety of the dashboard on my own and using resources such as YouTube and Google as a FAQ engines aided where it was needed.
+- I want to experience more with VSCode and Tableau as I can see the benefits it can bring to data analytics.
+- I aim to continue practicing python on VSCode and building small to medium projects, while using Tableau to produce dashboards.
+This will give me more hands on experience and skill development for the future.

 ## Deployment
 ### Tableau

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
-2. From the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+- You can find a link to our dashboard [here] DO NOT FORGET TO LINK URL

 ## Main Data Analysis Libraries